+We only consider the case $\min(\Ksf,\Nsf)\geq 2$, since the case $\Ksf=1$, a single node network, does not make sense in a D2D network and when $\Nsf=1$ each user knows the demand of the other users.
+In addition, we only need to consider $\Msf \in \left[\frac{\Nsf}{\Ksf} ,\Nsf\right]$, since for $\Msf \geq \Nsf$ each user can cache the whole library, thus no delivery is needed; and for $\Ksf\Msf < \Nsf$ there is not enough space in the overall network memory to store the whole library, thus the problem is not feasible.

-{\it Uncoded Cache Placement.} If each user directly copies some bits of the files into its cache, the cache placement is said to be {\it uncoded}.
-The minimum load under the constraint of uncoded cache placement is denoted by $\Rsf^{\star}_{\mathrm{u}}(\Msf)$.
+{\it Uncoded Cache Placement.} If each user $k\in [\Ksf]$ directly copies some bits of the files into $Z_k$, the cache placement is said to be {\it uncoded}.
+The optimal load under the constraint of uncoded cache placement is denoted by $\Rsf^{\star}_{\mathrm{u}}(\Msf)$, which is defined as in~\eqref{eq:load} but with the additional constraints that the cache placement phase is uncoded.
+Clearly, $\Rsf^{\star}(\Msf) \leq \Rsf^{\star}_{\mathrm{u}}(\Msf)$.

-{\it Colluding Users.} We say that the users in the system {\it collude} if they exchange the indices of their demanded files and their cached content.
+{\it Colluding Users.} We say that the users in the system {\it collude} if they exchange the index of their demanded file and their cached content.
 Collusion is a natural consideration to increase the privacy level and is one of the most widely studied variants in the PIR problem \cite{beimel2005general, PIRcludding2017Sun, tajeddine2017private, banawan2018capacity}.
-Privacy constraint against colluding users is a stronger notion than~\eqref{eq:privacy2} and is defined as follows
+Privacy constraint against colluding users is a stronger notion than~\eqref{eq:privacy} and is defined as follows